sparkjava/sparkjava.github.io/_posts/tutorials/2015-07-30-spark-testing-unit.markdown

 It's time to get started!
 As mentioned before, we will begin with unit tests.
 Functional tests (using Cucumber and Ruby) will have to wait for Part 2 of this tutorial series.

-##The RequestHandler interface
+## The RequestHandler interface

 To separate logic and plumbing code we want to insulate the logic from the *Spark specific* bits in our application.
-The logic should be as insulated as possible, so that we could one day replace Spark with something else and leave the logic untouched (of course, no one in their right mind would stop using Spark, it was a very hyphotetical example!).
+The logic should be as insulated as possible, so that we could one day replace Spark with something else and leave the logic untouched (of course, no one in their right mind would stop using Spark, it was a very hypothetical example!).

 Instead of just implementing *Routes*, we will create an interface which is project specific.
 We start by looking at what information we need to use to serve the different requests.
 If you look at the application we built in the previous tutorials, you will see that for each request we: